 Paperwork is the bane of most hospital staff members and patient charting can be an extremely time-consuming process.
 A recent study by the National Institute of Health maintained that nurses spend an average of two hours a day on charting and similar record-keeping duties.
 Paper charts need to organize and unify a great deal of information, which makes them extremely vulnerable to human error.
 Ideally, charting should take place very quickly after visiting the patient: within an hour or so.
 The more time that goes by, the easier it is to make mistakes and the more likely those mistakes will have an impact on other aspects of your operation.

-Electronic medical records (EMR) provide a theoretical solution to the problem, but they need to be accessed by a computer station, which isn’t always possible when making the rounds.
-It’s not uncommon for a nurse to do her rounds and then chart everything into the EMR at the nurses station, which is inefficient and takes time away from patient care.
-A medical cart computer solves that issue by allowing healthcare provider to simply bring the computer with them.
+Electronic medical records (EMR) provide a theoretical solution to the problem, but they need to be accessed by a computer station, which isn't always possible when making the rounds.
+It's not uncommon for a nurse to do her rounds and then chart everything into the EMR at the nurses station, which is inefficient and takes time away from patient care.
+A battery-powered medical computer solves that issue by allowing healthcare provider to simply bring the computer with them.
 It also permits the staff to use barcode scanners on patient wristbands and similar forms of ID.
 That, in turn, provides swift and accurate information while allowing your staff to do patient charting as they go instead of having to wait for long periods of time before documenting the information properly.

 Making Medical Devices Mobile